 - You seem like the type who needs a lot of assistance

 Nobody wants someone who needs a lot of hand-holding.
-This however is not to be confused with receiving feedback – in this case, it is almost a complete reliance on a supervisor or colleague to help you through the entire task.
+This, however, is not to be confused with receiving feedback – in this case, it is almost a complete reliance on a supervisor or colleague to help you through the entire task.

 While that is normal for fresh graduates, if a new hire is constantly in need of assistance, don’t be surprised if the interviewer places your resume at the bottom of the pile.

 Instead of showing how trainable you are in terms of skills, why not already reflect your core competencies and flexibility up front during the interview?
-Many people in most companies are already busy and hard-pressed for time without having a junior shadowing them.
+Many people in most companies are already busy and hard-pressed for the time without having a junior shadowing them.
 Show to your interviewer that you’re capable of learning on the job quickly, and you’d have a much higher chance of getting a follow-up or even a job offer!

 - You give off the vibe of being a selfish candidate